Risks & Side Effects

 The most common side effects of NUCALA include: headache, injection site reactions (pain, redness, swelling, itching, or a burning feeling at the injection site), back pain, and weakness (fatigue).

 These are not all the possible side effects of NUCALA.
 Call your doctor for medical advice about side effects.
-You may report side effects to the FDA at 1-800-FDA-1088.
+You are encouraged to report negative side effects of prescription drugs to the FDA.
+Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

 No tests have been done to see how NUCALA interacts with other drugs.